genesiscommunitysuccess/docs/docs/02_creating-applications/01_getting-ready-to-develop/01_running-applications/02_setup-wsl.md

 (Note that this approach requires Docker to be installed.
 So, if necessary, jump ahead to the Docker installation section).

-At this point, CentOS should be available from Windows Terminal.
+Once CentOS has been installed, close your Windows Terminal then reopen it.
 Note the new entry in the drop-down menu:

 ![](/img/wsl-menu.png)